One who feels no sexual attraction or desire towards any gender identity; free from or unaffected by sexuality.

 edited by queerdictionary

-Anonymous asked: Does it count as cisplaining if a cis person is explaining something about trans* people to another cis person?
+Anonymous said: Does it count as cisplaining if a cis person is explaining something about trans* people to another cis person?

 No, absolutely not.
 What makes cissplaining problematic is that someone who does not experience cissexism and is explaining what it is like to to someone who does.
 Cisgender folks don’t experience cissexism and, therefore, cannot cissplain one another.